 Preparing For The Future

-A Teen Challenge Student Life Coordinator (SLC) works with students to give them the tools they need to live a healthy life.
-The SLC meets with students once a week to introduce new experiences and opportunities, to encourage students to learn about themselves and to expand their worldview.
-The goal is to help students to discover their own creativity, skills and talents so that the allure of their addictions is replaced by something more attractive.
+A Teen Challenge Client Life Coordinator works with clients to give them the tools they need to live a healthy life.
+The Coordinator meets with clients once a week to introduce new experiences and opportunities, to encourage clients to learn about themselves and to expand their worldview.
+The goal is to help clients to discover their own creativity, skills and talents so that the allure of their addictions is replaced by something more attractive.
 Activities might include a day of hiking, a tour of an art studio where they may try painting and sculpting or they might go camping, or learn cricket or some other new sport they may not otherwise have the opportunity to try.

-Our life skills component is customized to the interests and needs of the student.
-Students are sometimes paired with other students to learn a new skill or may learn a skill from a volunteer or staff.
+Our life skills component is customized to the interests and needs of the client.
+Clients are sometimes paired with other clients to learn a new skill or may learn a skill from a volunteer or staff.
 The new skills are as diverse as,

 - Culinary Arts